Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the owner and the group owner of _hello to vincent and staff respectively: chown -h vincent:staff _hello

 This script changes the owner of the file hello to betty only if it is owned by the user guillaume: chown --from=guillaume betty hello

+This script will play the StarWars IV episode in the terminal: telnet towel.blinkenlights.nl